Cheapdentalimplants

 What is dental bone loss?

 Jawbone loss is in some ways similar to osteoporosis, as both involve the loss of bone mass, but they occur for different reasons and with different mechanisms of action.
 This condition causes a reduction in bone mass.
-In general, bone loss throughout the body is caused by nutritional deficiencies and lack of exercise.
+Systemic bone loss is influenced by multiple factors, including hormonal changes, nutritional deficiencies, genetics, and physical activity levels.
 In contrast to general bone loss, other causes are responsible for bone loss in the jaw (also called jawbone loss).

 What are the symptoms of dental bone loss?